psaikido/hugle.uk/content/prose/thesium/030-perception.md

 These three fundamentals were extrapolated out into whole memeplexes of behaviours.
 The second level up they became 'try to get more of it', 'try to get rid of it' and 'what the hell is it?'.
-As culture's developed these three morphed into consumerism, the politics of hatred and delusive conspiracy theories.
+As culture's developed, these three morphed into consumerism, the politics of hatred and delusive conspiracy theories.
 Another layer up again, and we got societies with massive wealth imbalances, extremely brutal cultures with in-groups dominating out-groups and